sedhossein/clean-code-with-clear-coder/README.md

 Wizard-generated UI code inserts hooks that are frequently never used.
 Remove dead code wherever possible.
 It gets in the way and slows you down.

+- It is safe to remove code that you might need in the future.
+You can always get it back from version control.
+Code cleanup should always be made in separate commits to functional changes.
+Dead code happens in even the best codebases.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna